Three50seven/benoli-homelab/servers/benolilab/vmdocker/vmdocker.md

  - get the name of the network interface (in this case it's ens18) nano /etc/network/interfaces

-Replace the line ‘allow-htplug ens18’ with ‘auto ens18‘ and change dhcp parameter to static.
+Replace the line 'allow-htplug ens18' with 'auto ens18' and change dhcp parameter to static.
 Below is my sample file, change interface name and ip details as per your environment.

 auto ens18
 iface ens18 inet static